 The pandemic has swept across the world faster than anyone expected, sending almost half of the world’s population into isolation at home.
 To make things worse, the pandemic has also suspended pretty much every team sport you can think of.
 This makes the lives of many people miserable.

 Sports channels are struggling to fill the void left in their programming by the lack of live sports.
-Bookmakers are left with the odds of eSports and some of – and those of the Belarus Premier League, the only football league that still ‘works’.
+Bookmakers are left with the odds of eSports and some of the most bizarre sports in the world – and those of the Belarus Premier League, the only football league that still ‘works’.
 And every football fan around the world is sitting on the edge of their seats waiting for news about when their beloved sport can return.
 The good news is, the leagues themselves – along with their respective national authorities – are already working on plans to resume their seasons.

 As of the writing of this article, the United Kingdom had more than 130,000 cases with zero recoveries reported so far.
 The officials say that the strict lockdown measures will remain in place at least until May 7th, which means that football fans will have to wait for at least a couple more weeks to see some movement on this front.